PowerBook Duo: Mini Dock

-The Mini Dock was a port expander for the PowerBook Duo and was popularly offered by many third-party manufacturers and Apple.
+The Mini Dock (model M7780) was a port expander for the PowerBook Duo and was popularly offered by many third-party manufacturers and Apple.
 When attached, the PowerBook Duo could be plugged into various standard desktop devices including SCSI, Apple Desktop Bus (ADB), serial, floppy disk, external speakers, and an external display.
 This type of dock also allowed the Duo's internal LCD and battery to be used.
 Third-party contributions to the Mini Dock added a variety of specialized custom options including Ethernet connectivity, NTSC and PAL video ports.
 The only significant difference between these docks and a full desktop configuration was the lack of custom PDS or NuBus expansion slots, which were included on all standard desktop Macs, a shortfall made up in task-specific third-party dock offerings.